IntersectMBO/formal-ledger-specifications/CONTRIBUTING.md

 We are currently aspiring to follow the [Agda standard library style guide][] as much as reasonable.
 Since some of our code will be rendered into a PDF, the formatting of the PDF takes priority over formatting of the code, so deviations are to be expected.

+We also have a separate style guide for formatting the PDF: [PDF style guide](PDF-style-guide.md).

 ## Setup with emacs

 We use Agda version 2.6.3 and a patched version of the Agda Standard Library; this makes setup more difficult.
 You can install the correct version of Agda and the stdlib using `nix-env -iA agda -f .`, but this is a global install which you may not want if you also have other Agda projects.